sednasystems/sedna-mikit-sample-node/README.md

 response is left empty, then SEDNA will display a "completed" screen to the user and allow them to move on.

+## How to Use

+First run an `npm install`.

+And then run `node app.js` in one terminal window.

+In a different terminal window, run any of these four npm scripts which simulate different requests from SEDNA:

+1. `npm run unauthenticatedRequest` will call the API with an invalid API key, and then the API will respond with a 401.
+1. `npm run initialRequest` will call the API simulating the user's first open of the app, and then the API will respond with an empty form.
+1. `npm run errorRequest` will call the API simulating the user's submission of the form, but with one of the values failing a server-side validation check.
+In this instance, the API will respond with the entire form but will also manually add an error message.
+1. `npm run successRequest` will call the API simulating the user's submission of the form.
+In this case, the user's form input was valid and the third-party API responded successfully, so the API responds with an empty blocks array which is rendered as a success screen in SEDNA.

 ## Interactive Components
 The response returned by the app might include interactive component.
 Such components are described here.